tangero/marigold-page/_posts/en/2016-06-03-jak-to-bylo-s-pomazankovym-maslem.md

   respect for us, without respect for our fathers, our traditions, without a single question to us.
 Can anything good ever come out of such an institution?
 thumbnail: https://www.marigold.cz/assets/pomazankove-maslo.png
-title: "How was the butter spread story in EU?"
+title: How was the butter spread story in EU?
-translated: true
+ranslated: true
 ---

 Spreadable butter is a manifestation of what irritates the Czechs about the European Union.
 It is a traditional Czech food, an invention of socialist dairy farmers, a heritage of our fathers, and the European Union has banned it.
 Without respect for us, without respect for our fathers, our traditions, without a single question being asked of us.
 Can anything good ever come out of such an institution?